 The St. Albert and Sturgeon PCN strives to be a leader in the community it serves by creating mutually beneficial relationships with key stakeholders.
 Through community partnerships, opportunities are leveraged to promote patient-centred service.

-Geographical Service Area: St. Albert and Sturgeon County (including Alcomdale, Bon Accord, Calahoo, Lancaster Park, Legal, Morinville, Namao, Riviere Qui Barre, Alexander Reserve).
+Our geographical service area is the City of St. Albert as well as Sturgeon County including Alcomdale, Bon Accord, Calahoo, Lancaster Park, Legal, Morinville, Namao, Riviere Qui Barre, and Alexander Reserve.

 Vision